gregnordin/notes_to_self/Blender/notes-Blender.md

 Couldn't figure out f-curves in the time available.

-Instead, go through [Color Animation in Blender with Python](https://prosperocoder.com/posts/blender/color-animation/), which is excellent and just what I need for now.
+Instead, go through <span style="color:red; font-size:150%">&#x2605;</span> <span style="color:red; font-size:150%">&#x2605;</span> [Color Animation in Blender with Python](https://prosperocoder.com/posts/blender/color-animation/), which is excellent and just what I need for now.
 Try it out and the colors of a slice continuously change between specified colors.
+Then change some of the colors to have `alpha=0` and observe that both the colors and transparency fade in and out.